Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Eggs

-Zinc deficiency can lead to hair loss and scaly skin.
-It can have a detrimental effect on paw pads, too.
-As long as your dog has a good diet, is on a well-balanced kibble, and you haven’t been told by your veterinarian that your dog has a zinc deficiency, you may not need to worry about additional zinc content.
-On the other hand, if you own a Husky or Malamute, your dog is allergic to chicken, or your vet has told you that your dog has a deficiency, oysters can provide a good additional source of this important mineral.
+Zinc deficiency can lead to crusts and dry, scaly skin.
+It can have a detrimental effect on paw pads, too, causing thick crusts.
+As long as your dog has a good diet, is on a well-balanced kibble, and you haven’t been told by your veterinarian that your dog has a zinc deficiency, you do not need to worry about additional zinc content.
+On the other hand, if you own a Husky or Malamute, or your dog has chronic digestive or malabsorption issues, speak to your vet about zinc, as a small number of oysters could provide a good additional source of this important mineral.

-A dog’s diet is very important to their wellbeing.
+A dog’s diet is very important to their well-being.
 They need the right mix of protein, vitamins, and minerals.
-While some commercially manufactured foods contain these ingredients, there’s no harm in adding cooked but unfried oysters, to their diet every now and again.
+While good quality commercially manufactured foods, in accordance with AAFCO, contain these ingredients in sufficient amounts, in most dogs, there’s no harm in adding a small amount of cooked but non-fried oysters to their diet, as an occasional treat, every now and again.
+Speak to your vet about the appropriate amount of oysters for your dog, and keep in mind the risks we discussed, associated with seafood.

-Do ensure that they are cooked, avoid fried oysters, and do not feed processed foods with ingredients like powdered onion or garlic.
-Start with a small serving, look for signs that oysters do not agree with your dog, and only consider increasing their intake if they cope with the food well.
+Ensure that they are cooked, do not have the shell, are not fried, and are not processed foods with ingredients like powdered onion or garlic.
+Start with a small serving, look for signs that oysters do not agree with your dog, and only consider increasing their intake if they cope with the food well and your vet agrees.

 See also: